Rental Reference Letters (Landlord, Tenant) – Free Templates

 Suitable references

 Your previous landlords are an obvious choice to request such a letter.
-However, it is a good idea to choose the one with whom you had an extended rental contract and a good relationship.
+However, it is a good idea to choose the one with whom you have an extended rental contract and a good relationship.

 Sometimes, people rent housing in large apartment communities owned by housing companies.
 In this situation, you can ask the property managers for such a letter.
 However, you must be aware of the rules and procedures of the housing company regarding such reference requests.